kevinh05/suika-notes/README.md

     <img src="readme-assets/16thCropped.png" alt="Logo" width="120" height="120">
   </a>

-<h3 align="center">Suika_Notes</h3>
+<h3 align="center">Suika_Symphony</h3>

   <p align="center">
-    Suika_Notes is our Game Dev project for 2023 MHacks, and we're glad you are here to check it out!
+    Suika_Symphony is our Game Dev project for 2023 MHacks, and we're glad you are here to check it out!
     <br />
     <a href="https://github.com/kevinh05/suika-notes"><strong>Explore the docs »</strong></a>
     <br />